fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 How does the alternative paradigm behave in each of the application fields of CUDA?

 At the time this article is written.
-I have only finished ThrustRTC, and it is first time we can compare it with Thrust.
+I have only finished ThrustRTC, and it is the first time we can compare it with Thrust.

 The next fields I'm going to explore includes: